 Naomi had a large number of risk factors for developing skin cancer.
 She spent hours outside in the sun while growing up in North Dakota and Minnesota.
 Later, she moved to sunny Arizona, raising her family in Phoenix.
 With fair skin from her Scandinavian descent, Naomi experienced many sunburns during her lifetime, both in her home state of Arizona as well as during the frequent trips she made as a national speaker to tropical Hawaii.
 This was all before she knew about the importance of protecting skin her skin from harmful UV rays.

 Because she had experienced many sunburns over the years, Naomi has always been diligent about getting annual skin checks.
 These annual checks later turned in to checks every six months after being diagnosed with multiple basal cell carcinomas and squamous cell carcinomas.
 It was on one of those routine visits, in May 2018, that Naomi pointed out a rough spot on her shoulder that she felt required an extra look.

-Her U.S Dermatology Partners physician, Dr. Howard Luber of Southwest Skin Specialists, scanned the area carefully and noticed something that Naomi had not – a small pink lesion right next to the rough spot.
+Her U.S Dermatology Partners physician, Dr. Howard Luber, scanned the area carefully and noticed something that Naomi had not – a small pink lesion right next to the rough spot.
 That was the spot that didn’t look right to him.
 He was concerned because the spot was atypical in color.
 To be sure of what he was seeing, Dr. Luber biopsied the lesion to get an accurate diagnosis.